Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/transaction-script.md

 ```

 If any issue occurs after the record in the `Users` table was updated,
-But before appending the log record succeeds, the system will end up in an inconsistent state.
+But before appending the log record succeeds,
+The system will end up in an inconsistent state.

 The `Users` table will be updated but no corresponding record will be written to the `VisitsLog` table.

 The issue can be due to anything from a network outage to a database timeout or deadlock, or even a crash of the server executing the process.